 Nowadays, many of us have memories of receiving warm honey and lemon for a cold and a cough – either given to us by parent on a spoon or in a drink, or administered to us via cough sweets and medications.
 But was the honey only present to make unpleasant-tasting medicine more palatable, or was there some other benefit to the health?

-The use of honey for promoting health can be traced back to ancient times, when it was also used for treating all manner of illnesses and injuries.
+In fact, the use of honey for promoting health can be traced back to ancient times, when it was also used for treating all manner of illnesses and injuries.
 Even the ancient philosopher, Socrates, is reputed to have said:

-Although it's worth mentioning a note of caution here - age-old remedies are not always good remedies, after all, it was thought by the ancient Egyptians that mixing honey with fly's blood and a number of other curious things, could be used to treat a swelling on the neck.
+Although it's worth mentioning a note of caution here: age-old remedies are not always good remedies, after all, it was thought by the ancient Egyptians that mixing honey with fly's blood and a number of other curious things, could be used to treat a swelling on the neck.

-COPYRIGHT 2010 - 2020: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2021: WWW.BUZZABOUTBEES.NET

 ALL RIGHTS RESERVED.